koush/docs.scrypted.app/installation.md

 ## Desktop App

 The recommended installation method for Mac and Windows is the [Desktop App](/desktop-application).
 It provides hardware accelerated features unavailable to the background service, inside a self contained, easily installable package.

+## Docker

+Linux + Docker installations should refer to the [System Requirements](/server-hardware#scrypted-host-operating-system) for host OS recommendations.
+Window/Mac + Docker is [not supported](https://github.com/koush/scrypted/wiki/Installation:-Docker-Desktop).

 ## Background Service

-Select the appropriate guide.

  * [Raspberry Pi](https://github.com/koush/scrypted/wiki/Installation:-Raspberry-Pi)
  * Linux